WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta4/index.md

 - **SSL not supported** - Currently, only unencrypted traffic is supported via HTTP.
 We're working on TLS support.
 - **`HttpServer` not available** - `HttpClient` has been tested and is fully supported, but we're still working on `HttpServer` support.
 - **Network scans require a network connection** - Due to a limitation in the API, you must first connect to a WiFi network before attempting a scan.
 - **`HttpClient` memory leak** - Each `HttpClient.Request` incurs a `~5k` memory leak on the ESP32 coprocessor, so after a number of requests it will no longer be functional.
 If requests become unresponsive, a call to `Device.InitWiFiAdapter()` will reset the ESP32 coprocessor and get things running again.
-Note that requests performed low-level socket calls do not incur this memory leak.

 ### File System